 In addition to the antitrust litigation, NBP is subject to an investigation by the United States Department of Justice ("DOJ") and approximately 30 state attorneys general regarding fed cattle and beef packing markets.
-NBP is cooperating with these investigations and is working with the DOJ and the relevant states to provide information requested in connection with the investigations.
+NBP has responded to the federal and state requests for information and cooperated with the investigations.
 NBP believes it has meritorious defenses to any potential claims that might arise out of these government investigations, although there can be no assurance as to the outcome of these investigations or the impact on NBP's consolidated financial position, results of operations and cash flows.

-NBP and one of its subsidiaries are defendants in a putative class action lawsuit entitled Brown, et al. v.
-JBS USA Food Company et al. and filed in the United States District Court, Colorado District on November 16, 2022, alleging that (i) the defendants directly and through a wage survey and benchmarking service exchanged information regarding labor rates in an effort to depress and fix the rates of wages in violation of federal antitrust laws and (ii) one of NBP's subsidiaries entered into an employee non-poach agreement with a competitor in violation of federal antitrust laws.
-The plaintiffs seek, among other things, treble monetary damages, punitive damages, restitution, and pre- and post-judgment interest, as well as declaratory and injunctive relief.
+NBP is a defendant in a putative class action lawsuit entitled Brown, et al. v.
+JBS USA Food Company et al. and filed in the United States District Court for the District of Colorado on November 1, 2022.
+The defendants filed motions to dismiss, which the court denied except as to the Company's subsidiary, Iowa Premium.
+The plaintiffs filed an amended complaint on January 12, 2024.
+The amended complaint alleges that the defendants directly and through industry wage surveys and a benchmarking service (i) fixed wages and benefits, and (ii) exchanged information regarding compensation and benefits in an effort to depress and stabilize wages and benefits in violation of federal antitrust laws.
+The plaintiffs seek, among other things, treble monetary damages, pre- and post-judgment interest, declaratory and injunctive relief and the costs of the suit (including attorney fees).
 NBP believes it has meritorious defenses to the claims in this case and intends to defend the case vigorously.
-There can be no assurances, however, as to the outcome of this case or the impact on NBP's consolidated financial position, results of operations and cash flows.
+There can be no assurances, however, as to the outcome of this case or the impact on the NBP's consolidated financial position, results of operations and cash flows.